wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.12.12 =
+Added "View Quarantine" to the menu, consolodated Definition Types and completely redesigned the Definition Updates.

 = 1.2.11.15 =
-* Enhanced Output Buffer to work with compression enabled and moved the quarantine.
+Enhanced Output Buffer to work with compression enabled and moved the quarantine.

 = 1.2.10.31 =
 Fixed Output Buffer issue for when ob_start has already been called.